Alex Shelley: WWE (2020)

-On the January 1, 2020 episode of NXT, the participants to the Dusty Rhodes Tag Team Classic were announced, with the exception of Kushida's partner, whose identity was kept a mystery.
+On the January 1, 2020, episode of NXT, the participants to the Dusty Rhodes Tag Team Classic were announced, with the exception of Kushida's partner, whose identity was kept a mystery.
 On January 8, a surprise announcement was made that Shelley was coming to WWE, as part of the NXT brand and would be Kushida's partner, reforming their Time Splitters tag team for the first time since their New Japan Pro Wrestling days in 2015; this is Shelley's first time performing on WWE, after a one-off appearance on WWE Heat back in his early wrestling days in 2005.
 On the January 15 episode of NXT, Shelley and Kushida lost to Grizzled Young Veterans (James Drake and Zack Gibson) in the first round of the tournament.

 Return to Impact Wrestling (2020–2021)

-At Slammiversary on July 18, 2020, Shelley made his return to TNA, now known as Impact Wrestling, alongside Chris Sabin as The Motor City Machine Guns defeating The Rascalz (Dez and Wentz) after answering their open challenge.
-On the following episode of Impact!, they defeated The North (Ethan Page and Josh Alexander) to capture the Impact World Tag Team Championship for a second time, ending their 383 days reign.
-Over the next few months, they would retain their titles against The Rascalz, and Ace Austin and Madman Fulton.
-At Bound for Glory, The Motor City Machine Guns lost their titles back to The North in a four-way tag team match also involving The Good Brothers (Doc Gallows and Karl Anderson), and Austin and Fulton, ending their reign at 97 days.
-Before the match, Shelley was attacked by The North, leaving Sabin to defend the titles by himself.
+At Slammiversary on July 18, 2020, Shelley made his return to TNA, now known as Impact Wrestling, alongside Chris Sabin as the Motor City Machine Guns defeating the Rascalz after answering their open challenge.
+On the following episode of Impact!, they defeated the North to capture the Impact World Tag Team Championship for a second time, ending their 383 days reign.
+Over the next few months, they would retain their titles against the Rascalz, and Ace Austin and Madman Fulton.
+At Bound for Glory, the Motor City Machine Guns lost their titles back to the North in a four-way tag team match also involving the Good Brothers and Austin and Fulton, ending their reign at 97 days.
+Before the match, Shelley was attacked by the North, leaving Sabin to defend the titles by himself.

 Shelley would be taken out of action for a few months after Bound for Glory.
 They would return on the December 1 episode of Impact!, defeating XXXL (Acey Romero and Larry D).
-Shelley was scheduled to team up with Sabin and Rich Swann to face Kenny Omega and The Good Brothers at Hard To Kill, but he legitimately had to back out due to "unavoidable circumstances", and was thus replaced in the match by Moose.
+Shelley was scheduled to team up with Sabin and Rich Swann to face Kenny Omega and the Good Brothers at Hard To Kill, but he legitimately had to back out due to "unavoidable circumstances", and was thus replaced in the match by Moose.
 Shelley later revealed that his career outside of wrestling required him to step away from wrestling for the time being until he is able to get the COVID-19 vaccine.
 Later, in September 2021, Shelley announced that he left Impact.

-Major League Wrestling (2021–present)
+Major League Wrestling (2021)

 On October 2, 2021, Shelley made his MLW debut at Fightland where he lost to TJP in the Opera Cup quarter-finals.

+Pro Wrestling Guerrilla (2021)

+September 26, 2021, at the "Threemendous VI" event, Shelley made his Pro Wrestling Guerrilla (PWG) debut, defeating Jonathan Gresham to become the number one contender for the PWG World Championship.
+Shelley unsuccessfully challenged Bandido for the PWG World Championship.
+On January 29, and 30, Shelley participated in the 2022 PWG Battle of Los Angeles.
+He defeated Lee Moriarty in the first round, but lost to Daniel Garcia in the second round.